aniketpatro04/cogoff/README.md

-# 🧠 AI Question Answering Pipeline (Phase 1)
+# 🧠 AI Question Answering Pipeline (v2.0.0)

 ## 📌 Overview

-This project is a **Phase 1 implementation of an AI-powered question answering pipeline** designed to offload cognitive effort by automatically answering questions collected throughout the day.
+This project is an AI-powered asynchronous question answering pipeline designed to help users offload cognitive effort by automatically collecting and answering questions.

+Users can log questions throughout the day (via Excel or Google Sheets), and the system:

+Fetches unanswered questions
-The system reads user-defined questions from an Excel sheet, generates answers using an LLM (Google Gemini), and stores the results in a structured Markdown file.
+Generates answers using an LLM (Google Gemini)
+Stores results in structured Markdown files
+Marks questions as answered
+Runs safely with logging, retries, and rate limiting

 ---

+## 🧩 Core Features (Phase 2 & 2.5)

+✅ Multi-Input Support

+1. Excel (local)
+2. Google Sheets (via API)

 ## ⚙️ How It Works

 The pipeline follows a simple flow:

 ```
-Excel (Questions) → Filter Unanswered → LLM (Gemini) → Markdown Output → Mark as Answered
+Fetch Questions (From Excel or Sheets) → Filter for Unanswered Questions → Generate Answers (Using LLM) → Push answers to Markdown File → Mark the question as Answered
 ```

 ### Step-by-step:

-1. Load questions from Excel
+1. Load questions from Excel / Sheets
 2. Filter unanswered questions
 3. Send each question to the LLM
 4. Generate answers